Available in VPC

 - Parameters tab

-- Hostname: Public domain of the MySQL Server to connect to.
+- Hostname: The public domain of the MySQL server to connect to.

-- Port: Access port of the MySQL Server to connect to.
+- Port: The connection port of the MySQL server to connect to.

-- Username: Account name of the MySQL Server to connect to.
+- Username: The user account name of the MySQL server to connect to.

 - Click the created MySQL Connection to access the MySQL Server.